benjaminbolbrinker/pyiets/docs/source/documentation.rst

 Documentation
 *************

-In the following sections explain the usage and all relevant input files with corresponding parameters.
+The following sections explain the usage and all relevant input files with corresponding parameters.

 .. _inputfiles-label: